eco32i/nlpy/README.md

 nlpy
 ====

-A collection of silly utility scripts
+A collection of dotfiles and postinstall scripts.

+Very much WIP.